 Romania is a fascinating country that you probably don’t know much about.
 But just because you don’t know much about it doesn’t mean it doesn’t have any cultural or historical value.
 Indeed, Romania has contributed far more to the world than you might imagine.

-However, it is very popular with the British Royal Family.
+For example, it is very popular with the British Royal Family.
 Prince Charles is quoted as saying “Maybe people do not see it, but Romania is a wonderful country.
 Remarkable people live here who will not give up.
-They have gone through terrible experience that affected them greatly: the two world wars and all the sufferings endured from World War II until now.”
+They have gone through terrible experiences that affected them greatly: the two world wars and all the sufferings endured from World War II until now.”

-Here is a list of interesting facts so you get to know better my wonderful country.
+Here is a list of interesting facts that will allow you to get to know Romania better.

 Bigar Cascade Falls in Caras-Severin it’s been voted as number one by The World Geography.